 Most artwork add-on fees are much lower than this on competing platforms with VE at €125 and Custom Art at just €25.
 Mind you, there should be enough design variations to negate the need for custom artwork but just in case you are thinking about it then it does look expensive to use.

-As with most online designers, you do get a break down with costs of each option so the running total is in clear sight.
+As with most online designers, you do get a breakdown of the costs of each option so the running total is in clear sight.
 Be warned though, some options are relatively cheap like $30 for the gold powder, however, some of the faceplate designs start at $75 all the way up to an eye-watering $1965.00.

 The second three are cutesier classic brooch-style designs.
-Striking, and unusual but these are insanely priced at $1965, more than the V6-C itself.
-I am told these are all hand made by a design team hence the premium price.
+Striking, and unusual but these are insanely priced at $1965, more than the Anole V6-C itself.
+I am told these are all hand-made by a design team hence the premium price.

 Accessories & Packaging